Hosting and bandwidth provided by MacAce.net.

 How do I reboot or restart a "frozen" or "hung" iPhone?
 How do I reboot or restart a "frozen" or "hung" app or otherwise "force quit" an app?

-Apple explains how to turn off and reset the iPhone in the manual for each model (on page 52 for the iPhone 4 models to be precise) as well as on the company support site.
+Apple explains how to turn off and reset the iPhone in the manual for each model (on page 52 for the iPhone 4 models, for example) as well as on the company support site.
 However, as this is a very frequently asked question, the answer also is provided below for your convenience.

 Apple notes that a restart -- turning it off and back on again -- should be the first effort to resolve a "frozen" or "hung" iPhone.
 The procedure is: